cesarlugos1s/gettingandcleanningdata/README.md

 that gathered information of some persons performing some activities while using some wearable devices, which recorded some relevant information regarding those activities.

-The final result is to obtain a dataset named (selecteddataaverages) that contains averages of some selected data grouped by activity performed and by the subject who performed the activity.
+The final result is to obtain a dataset (named selecteddataaverages here) that contains averages of some selected data grouped by activity performed and by the subject who performed the activity.

 The source data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.